RustCrypto/traits/signature/README.md

 - All on-by-default features of this library are covered by SemVer
 - MSRV is considered exempt from SemVer as noted above
-- The off-by-default features `derive-preview` and `digest-preview` are unstable "preview" features which are also considered exempt from SemVer.
+- The `derive` feature is stable and covered by SemVer
+- The off-by-default features `digest` and `rand_core` are unstable features which are also considered exempt from SemVer as they correspond to pre-1.0 crates which are still subject to changes.
 Breaking changes to these features will, like MSRV, be done with a minor version bump.

 ## License